Steve Hindalong

 Steve Hindalong (born November 29, 1959) is an American drummer, percussionist, songwriter and producer best known for his work with the alternative rock band the Choir.
-Since 2006, Hindalong has also been an official member of the alternative country supergroup Lost Dogs.
+Since 2006, he has also been an official member of the alternative country supergroup Lost Dogs.

 After becoming a prolific producer in the late 1990s, Hindalong received several Dove awards (2001 and 2003, "Special Event Album of the Year") for his work on the City on a Hill project.
-Hindalong also co-wrote God of Wonders with Marc Byrd, which was used by NASA to wake up Discovery astronaut Michael Fossum.
+He also co-wrote "God of Wonders" with Marc Byrd, which was used by NASA to wake up Discovery astronaut Michael Fossum.